 Literally translating as the “five lands,” the Cinque Terre comprises five gorgeous little villages clinging to the coast of the Italian Riviera, an easy trip from Florence.
 A popular thing to do is hike between villages along the clifftops, looking down on the blue, blue sea.

 Another way to do it is by boat: a ferry runs between four of the five towns.
 Or you could catch a train.
-The one thing you can’t do is drive your car there; these colorful towns and landscape are carefully protected and that’s part of the charm, and a major reason it’s been declared a UNESCO World Heritage area.
+Or you can take a Cinque Terre hiking day trip from Florence!
+But the one thing you can’t do is drive your car there; these colorful towns and landscape are carefully protected and that’s part of the charm, and a major reason it’s been declared a UNESCO World Heritage area.

 Riomaggiore is the southernmost of the towns and dates from the thirteenth century.
 It’s known for the wine produced from vineyards that cling to the surrounding cliffs and hills.